Lechatroger/microbit_BLE_services_nodes/README.md

 ```
 npm install bbc-microbit
 ```
-This creates a 'bbc-microbit" folder in /home/pi/.node-red/node_modules .
+This creates a 'bbc-microbit' folder in /home/pi/.node-red/node_modules .

 3. In /home/pi/.node-red/settings.js , add line 210 as on figure below.